FoI

 Dwarf Rhododendron

-Botanical name: Rhododendron anthopogon Family: Ericaceae (Rhododendron family)
+Botanical name: Rhododendron anthopogon Family: Ericaceae (Blueberry family)

 Medicinal uses: In Nepal, Dwarf Rhododendron is used in making an essential oil.
 Anthopogon oil, as it is usually referred to in Nepal, is obtained by steam distillation of the aerial part of this shrub.
 It is a fluid liquid of pale yellow colour and sweet-herbal, faintly balsamic aroma.
 Rhododendron can be used in gouty rheumatic conditions.
 The essential oil is a stimulant and affects fibrous tissue, bones and nervous system.